LiWentomng/OrientedRepPoints/README.md

 Please see ![getting_started.md](https://github.com/LiWentomng/OrientedRepPoints/blob/main/docs/getting_started.md) for the basic usage of MMDetection.

 # Results and Models
 The results on DOTA test set are shown in the table below(password:aabb).
-More detailed results please see paper.
+More detailed results please see the paper.

   Model| Backbone  | MS | Rotate | mAP | Download
  ----  | ----- | ------  | ------| ------ | ------